 Croda International Plc ("Croda") (OTC: COIHF) is a world leader in natural based specialty chemicals which are sold to virtually every type of industry.
 The company has approximately 3,400 employees, working in 34 countries.
+Croda conducts chemical research and development activities at two sites in New Castle, Delaware.
 The research and development center is located in New Castle, Delaware and is adjacent to its North American manufacturing plant.
 The facility helps to support Croda's global activities in the personal care, lubricants, polymers, oilfield, specialty cleaning, fibers and crop protection industries.
 Research activities are closely coordinated with the company's worldwide research program.
-Since 2006, Croda has invested \$100 million in upgrades to its Delaware facility.
-Over the next three years, Croda plans to invest an additional \$50 million in upgrades to enhance and expand the site.

-FMC Corporation (NYSE: FMC) is one of the world's leading specialty chemical companies that employs approximately 5,600 people world-wide, and had annual sales of about \$3.9 billion in 2013.
-FMC Health and Nutrition has a manufacturing plant located in Delaware which was originally opened for business in 1962.
+FMC Corporation (NYSE: FMC) is one of the world's leading specialty chemical companies that employs 5,700 people world-wide, and had gross revenues of \$3.75 billion in 2012.
+FMC Biopolymers has a manufacturing plant located in Delaware which was originally opened for business in 1962.
 This site manufactures microcrystalline cellulose and has remained competitive on the world stage through a relentless focus on innovation, productivity and efficiency.
-The Delaware site has recently been selected to move forward with the company's new North American BioColors Division, which will involve making colorants from natural sources (primarily plant extracts).